suhanmappingideas/ACM/README.md

 <ol>
 <li><span style="color: #808080;">It provides an automatic way to set the same class interval to multiple choropleth maps for a fair comparison.</span></li>
 <li><span style="color: #808080;">Whenever the user pans and zooms the map, the class interval is automatically recalculated with values within the map extent.</span></li>
-<li><span style="color: #808080;"> Whenever the user changes one of map extents of multiple maps by panning and zooming, some of the other maps that the user selected are adjusted to have the same map extent automatically.</span></li>
+<li><span style="color: #808080;"> Whenever the user changes one of map extents of multiple maps by panning and zooming, selected other maps are adjusted to have the same map extent automatically.</span></li>
 <li><span style="color: #808080;">It provides a stacked chart representing the temporal change of each class of choropleth maps within the map extent.&nbsp;</span></li>
 </ol>